Nose to Tail

 After creating a clean carcass ready to be broken down into primal cuts, there will be a traditional butcher's picnic, serving several primal parts of the butchered pig to give thanks to the workers and the animal itself.
 Following lunch we will cover a history of the animal, discuss hog husbandry and feeding.

-On Day Three, we will further process cuts into fresh and preserved finished products, including sausage (fresh and cured), ham, bacon, pates, and lard processing.
+On Day Three (October 9), we will further process cuts into fresh and preserved finished products, including sausage (fresh and cured), ham, bacon, pates, and lard processing.
 Various cures (wet and dry) will be discussed and demonstrated.